 In order to enter the U.S. to study, you will need two documents:

 - An I-20 with appropriate start date -- The start date should be the first date of your summer program.
-[Visit the ELI Summer Program Dates and Deadlines page.]
+Visit the ELI Summer Program Dates and Deadlines for this information.

 - A U.S. F-1 visa

 U-M STUDENTS: If you have been admitted to a U-M degree program for the fall, immediately after you are admitted to an ELI Summer Program, you should contact your home department to change the start date on your I-20 to the first day of ELI Summer Programs.
-[Visit the ELI Summer Program dates page.]
+[Visit the Dates and Deadlines dates page.]

 OTHERS: If you will not be attending U-M in the fall, ELI will process your I-20 document for summer study.
 You will receive further information after you are accepted into a program.